-16 17.
-At the close of each trial day, all counsel shall exchange a list of witnesses for the 17 next two full court days and the exhibits that will be used during direct examination (other than 18 for impeachment of an adverse witness).
-Within 24 hours of such notice, all other counsel shall 19 provide any objections to such exhibits and shall provide a list of all exhibits to be used with the 20 same witness on cross-examination (other than for impeachment).
+13. At the close of each trial day, all counsel shall exchange a list of witnesses for the next two full court days and the exhibits that will be used during direct examination (other than for impeachment of an adverse witness).
+Within 24 hours of such notice, all other counsel shall provide any objections to such exhibits and shall provide a list of all exhibits to be used with the same witness on cross-examination (other than for impeachment).
 The first notice shall be exchanged prior to the first day of trial.
 All such notice should be provided in writing.

-22 18.
-The parties shall have all upcoming witnesses on the same day available in the 23 courthouse and ready to testify.
-Failure to have the next witness ready or to be prepared to 24 proceed with the evidence will usually be deemed to constitute resting.
-If counsel plans to read 25 in a transcript of a deposition, counsel must have a deposition prepared and vetted early on to 26 read into the record.

-27 19.
-A witness or exhibit not listed in the joint pretrial order may not be used without 28 good cause.
+- The parties shall have all upcoming witnesses on the same day available in the courthouse and ready to testify.
+Failure to have the next witness ready or to be prepared to proceed with the evidence will usually be deemed to constitute resting.
+If counsel plans to read in a transcript of a deposition, counsel must have a deposition prepared and vetted early on to read into the record. - 15.
+A witness or exhibit not listed in the joint pretrial order may not be used without good cause.
 This rule does not apply to true rebuttal witnesses (other than rebuttal experts who must be listed).
-Defense witnesses are considered case-in-chief witnesses, not "rebuttal" witnesses.

-20. When there are multiple parties, counsel are responsible for coordination of cross-examination to avoid duplication.
-If there are multiple parties on a side, counsel for only one party may cover a subject matter; reiteration of the examination, whether direct or cross, will not be permitted.

-21. Counsel shall stand at or near the podium to ask questions, straying only to point out material on charts or overheads.
-Counsel should request permission from the Court to approach the witness or the bench.

-22. Counsel shall treat witnesses with courtesy and respect, and not become familiar (e.g., avoiding the use of first or nick-names).

-23. Counsel shall pose brief, direct and simply stated questions, covering one point at a time.
-Leading questions may be used for background or routine matters.
+Defense witnesses are considered case-in-chief witnesses, not "rebuttal" witnesses. - 16.
+When there are multiple parties, counsel are responsible for coordination of the cross-examination to avoid duplication.
+If there are multiple parties on a side, counsel for only one party may cover a subject matter; reiteration of the examination, whether direct or cross, will not be permitted. - 17.
+Counsel shall stand at or near the podium to ask questions, straying only to point out material on charts or overheads.
+Counsel should request permission from the Court to approach the witness or the bench. - 18.
+Counsel shall treat witnesses with courtesy and respect, and not become familiar (e.g., avoiding the use of first or nick-names). - 19.
+Counsel shall pose brief, direct and simply stated questions, covering one point at a time.
+Leading questions may be used for background or routine matters. - 20.

-14 24.
 Cross-examination similarly should consist of brief, simple questions.
-Cross15 examination should not be a restatement of the direct examination and should not be used for 16 discovery.
+Crossexamination should not be a restatement of the direct examination and should not be used for discovery. - 21.
+In lieu of direct testimony, the Court will consider receiving "prepared direct" testimony in the form of declarations.
+When the witness is presented, the proponent must verbally summarize the direct.
+Live cross-examination and redirect shall then occur.